mariosgit/VFD/README.md

 #### Todo:

-* I2C from ATTiny !!!
-Also breakout other pins.
 * Add Headphone with detection.
 HP Amp?
 Could use analog out from FDAiO.
 * Connect the sync from the disp !? some interrupt input ?
 Greyscales ?
 Be clever :)
 * Enable for Heater and Fillament ?